-This report corresponds to the period from February 1, 2016 to February 29, 2016.
+This report corresponds to the period from March 1, 2016 to March 31, 2016.

-This month we are seeing a slight increase in attack activity compared to prior month and a significant increase in critical attacks than prior month.
-The attacks are mostly from: United States, Panama, China, Netherlands, Germany, Brazil, Taiwan, Russian Federation, Republic of Korea and Hong Kong.
+This month we are seeing an increase in attack activity compared to prior month and an increase in critical attacks than prior month.
+The attacks are mostly from:United States, Panama, China, Netherlands, Germany, Venezuela, Taiwan, Republic of Korea, Russian Federation, Turkey.
 Most of the attacks are less than a minute and up to five minutes and they target multiple ports.
 Most of the attacks seem to be of reconnaissance (scanning) about 64%.
-It should be noted that we are seeing across the border to all GLESEC clients attacks to ports 53413 and 5060.
+It should be noted that we are seeing across the border to all GLESEC clients attcks to ports 53413 and 5060.
 Port 53413 corresponds to a vulnerability of the Netis routers.
 Port 5060 UDP is used for SIP communication.
-Eighty percent of the attacks are coming from known threat sources that GLESEC gathers and correlates with the information produced by the protection systems (DefensePro); these are mostly from malicious hosts.
-The attacks are, as usual others mostly from the US, Panama, China as the three top sources.
+Fifty percent of the attacks are coming from known threat sources that GLESEC gathers and correlates with the information produced by the protection systems (DefensePro); these are mostly from malicious hosts.
 A significant number of attacks are scanning which can be considered reconnaissance and is what precedes further attacks.